czetsuya/opencv-haar-java/README.md

 ## Testing

-To test this application Open the "Hacarus Toy App" Postman collection inside the test folder.
+To test this application Open the "OpenCV Haar in Java" Postman collection inside the test folder.

 - Detect object - process a hardcoded image in code
 - Detect object - accepts an image parameter and a filename use to cache the processed image.
 Make sure to change the attached image as it is lost during transfer.